treaddevs/esol-app/README.md

 # ESOL Communication App

 This project was a partnership with the City of Portland, Maine's Office of Economic Opportunity.
 It was adapted from an fullstack online tutorial by Coding in Flow.
-This modern web application to support the city's [ESOL Collaborative](https://www.portlandmaine.gov/1537/ESOL-Collaborative) – helping educators communicate, share resources, and schedule meetings.
+This modern web application is intended to support the city's [ESOL Collaborative](https://www.portlandmaine.gov/1537/ESOL-Collaborative) – helping educators communicate, share resources, and schedule meetings.

 **IMPORTANT**: After cloning the repo, open the command line inside the project and run `npm i --legacy-peer-deps`<br>
 // (addresses release candidate dependencies)